Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows: Introduction

 Over the past few decades, different PRS methods have been developed.
 Zhang and Prosperetti~\cite{Zhang2005-tn} developed and Willen and Prosperetti~\cite{Willen2019-rm} employed the PHYSALIS method that assumes flow near spheres to be Stokes flow regardless of the mean flow Reynolds number.
 As such, PHYSALIS utilizes the analytical solution for Stokes flow around a sphere to simulate particle-laden flows.
 Glowinski et al.~\cite{Glowinski1999-cx,Glowinski2001-jz} developed a Distributed Lagrange Multiplier (DLM) method that enforces rigid body motion of the fluid in a sphere.
 Ladd~\cite{Ladd1989-jc} developed the lattice-Boltzmann method (LBM) in which particles are represented by lattice nodes.
-Another family of methods is the Immersed Boundary Method (IBM) first proposed by Peskin~\cite{Peskin1977-wj,Peskin2002-hm} and then extended to particle-laden flow~\cite{Uhlmann2005-hf,Akiki2016-pq,Biegert2017-ku,Kim2001-ne,Wang2008-fx,Breugem2012-rk}.
-Uhlmann~\cite{Uhlmann2005-hf} introduced the concept of direct forcing and improved the method by reducing the oscillatory motions by computing the IBM force at Lagrangian markers and interpolating between an Eulerian and Lagrangian marker with a regularized Dirac delta function.
+Another family of methods is the Immersed Boundary Method (IBM) first proposed by Peskin~\cite{Peskin1977-wj,Peskin2002-hm} and then extended to particle-laden flow~\cite{Uhlmann2005-hf,Akiki2016-pq,Biegert2017-ku,Kim2001-ne,Wang2008-fx,Breugem2012-rk, Apte2009-hu, Apte2013-pp, Yu2007-mt}.
+One challenge associated with moving boundaries is the oscillation of the IBM forces due to (1) the spatial discontinuity in pressure, (2) the temporal discontinuity in the Eulerian velocity at the interface and (3) mass conservation violation~\cite{Huang2019-vz}.
+Uhlmann~\cite{Uhlmann2005-hf} introduced the concept of direct forcing and reduced the oscillation due to the temporal discontinuity by computing the IBM force at Lagrangian markers and interpolating between an Eulerian and Lagrangian marker with a regularized Dirac delta function.
 Kempe and Fr\"{o}hlich~\cite{Kempe2012-lp} reduced the minimum stable particle-fluid density ratio from 1.2 to 0.2.
 Kempe and Fr\"{o}hlich~\cite{Kempe2012-lp} and Wang et al.~\cite{Wang2008-fx} further improved the accuracy of the direct forcing IBM by implementing iterative outer forcing loops to enforce a more accurate no-slip boundary conditions on particle surfaces.
 Akiki and Balachandar~\cite{Akiki2016-pq} extended IBM to non-uniform grids.
 Recently, Zhou and Balachandar~\cite{Zhou2021-dg} conducte a theoretical analysis on the optimum number of Lagrangian markers need to achieve most accurate simulations.
 Yang and Balachandar~\cite{Yang2021-wg} developed a scalable parallel algorithm for IBM with the concept of double binned ghost particle (DBGP).